zachross015/music-research/scratchpad.md

-ability to take risks your ability to shine on the stage eeryone loves when you play but you still dont feel like your'e good enough to belong there its addicting its gratifying its amazing when you get done with a show and they all tell you how good that show was how your fills popped off but the best feelings dont come from the stage they come from the conversations you get to have with your friends about music its like this whole other world opens up this new understanding for whats interesting whats fun this whole world of excellence its like anything that expands your mind like running or meditation why dont I want to pay for lessons of mentorship its not that i dont i just never feel like i know the right person theres still this barrier here that i dont understand like theres a heavy resistance that i cant quite explain its like i
+ability to take risks your ability to shine on the stage eeryone loves when you play but you still dont feel like your'e good enough to belong there its addicting its gratifying its amazing when you get done with a show and they all tell you how good that show was how your fills popped off but **the best feelings dont come from the stage they come from the conversations you get to have with your friends about music its like this whole other world opens up this new understanding for whats interesting whats fun this whole world of excellence its like anything that expands your mind like running or meditation**  #music #emotional why dont I want to pay for lessons of mentorship its not that i dont i just never feel like i know the right person theres still this barrier here that i dont understand like theres a heavy resistance that i cant quite explain its like i